M-Yassir/fcc-rdb-projects/README.md

 ### 6. Bike Rental Shop
 **PostgreSQL + Bash**
 A complete rental management system with inventory tracking, customer rentals, and payment processing.
 Includes reporting features.

+These projects demonstrate practical skills in database design, Bash scripting, and developer tooling.
+From simple terminal games to complex relational systems, each solution highlights efficient data management and command-line proficiency.
+Ready to apply these fundamentals to larger-scale applications and continue expanding my backend expertise.